 When the concept we are considering is more complicated, it may be an opportunity for the adult to share how they would answer the question, modeling for the child.
 They can scribe the adult’s response, and if/when the child as an idea to offer up, they can record that as well.

-- Provide a window into classroom happenings so families are able to build on those ideas and have further discussion at home.
+- Provide a window into classroom happenings so families are able to build on those ideas and discuss further at home.